stephband/slide-show/README.md

 ```

 The shadow DOM CSS file must be placed in the same location as 'build/slide-show.js',
-which will work fine until you build your own package to a different location.
-I
+which will work fine as-is until you build your own package to a different location.
+(I
 really don't know how you are supposed to handle this sort of thing via npm and I
-hope someone will <a href="https://github.com/stephband/slide-show/issues">advise</a>.
+hope someone will <a href="https://github.com/stephband/slide-show/issues">advise</a>.)

 ## Quick start